ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-dictionary.markdown

 	(n.)Traditionally meaning chai-pakoda, this term has been now reduced to mean party or treat, or in the worst case, as a euphemism for ‘I like you, but I don’t really have any topic to talk with you.
 Can we meet?’

-	“Hey Meenakshi!
-What about your birthday chapo?”
+	_“Hey Meenakshi!
+What about your birthday __chapo__?”
 “My birthday was last month.
-Jerk.”
+Jerk.”_

 2. <u>__Machau / Macha diya:__</u>

 	(v.)The term people use when somebody opens a tightly closed bottle in IIT-R, or does anything of equal value.<br />

-	“Hey, you finally downloaded new  bhajans from  DC++.
-Macha diya!”
+	_“Hey, you finally downloaded new  bhajans from  DC++. __Macha diya__!”_

 3. <u>__Ghissu:__</u>

 	(n.)The kind of person everyone wants to become, but can’t; and therefore subjects those who can to social ridicule.
 Characterised by high GPA and (generally) absent social life.
 Read more.<br />

-	“What!
+	_“What!
 Abhijeet got a grace mark from sir because of his regularity and attention in class and managed to clear his backlog?
-That ghissu! “
+That __ghissu__! “_

 4. <u>__Maal__</u>

 	(n.)Fresh plant leaves with medicinal value.<br />

-	“Bahaut tension ho rahi hai bhai.
-Thoda maal milega?”
+	_“Bahaut tension ho rahi hai bhai.
+Thoda __maal__ milega?”_

 5. <u>__P (said:Sac-Pee)__</u>

 	(n.)The president of SAC.<br />

-	“Hey Rahul.
+	_“Hey Rahul.
 Quick question - which letter comes after ‘O’?”
 “I don’t know man.
-I don’t think we are allowed to take His name for no reason”
+I don’t think we are allowed to take His name for no reason”_

 6. <u>__Bhabhiji__</u>

 	(n.)The girl your wingmate talked to/looked at.<br />

-	“Arre, what are your views on Priya?
+	_“Arre, what are your views on Priya?
 She texted me if I knew whether tomorrow is a holiday or not.”
-	“Bhabhiji is totally asking for it man.”
+	“__Bhabhiji__ is totally asking for it man.”_

 7. <u>__Baba__</u>

 	(n.)That guy in every hostel wing who looks like he’ll die from a heart attack any day now.
 Generally recognised by a receding hairline or a father like attitude towards the other wingmates.<br />

-	“Bhai.
+	_“Bhai.
 Jaldi chal.
-Side waale wing ke baba ka birthday hai!”
-“Ab kaunse waala?”
+Side waale wing ke _baba_ ka birthday hai!”
+“Ab kaunse waala?”_

 8. <u>__Chep__</u>

 	(n.)(chep-ness,adj.)Person(generally male) characterised by ludicrous and cheap means to woo/impress/stalk another person(generally female).<br />

-	Laughing, “That guy is so after me.
+	_Laughing, “That guy is so after me.
 He first sent me a friend request and then when I left my notebook in class the other day, picked it up and handed it to me”
 	“Hehe.
-Looks like another chep”
+Looks like another __chep__”
 	“Ikr!
-What is wrong with these IIT guys?!”
+What is wrong with these IIT guys?!”_

 9. <u>__Dulla__</u>

 	(n.)Person enrolled in a Dual Degree course.<br />

-	“Wo Dulla hai yaar.
-We can’t trust him.”
+	_“Wo __Dulla__ hai yaar.
+We can’t trust him.”_

 10. <u>__Bakchodi__</u>

 	(v.)
 Gossips which lead to no logical conclusion.
 Or in general, gossips which have no logic whatsoever.<br />

-	“Bhai kya bakchodi pel raha hai?”
+	_“Bhai kya __bakchodi__ pel raha hai?”_

 11. <u>__Bakchod__</u>